robertdalla/demo-jobs-scheduler/README.md

 ## Jobs Scheduler demo

-Jobs Scheduler Demo is Single Page Application that allows you to create and schedule job cards and move them across a calendar.
+Single Page Application that allows you to create and schedule job cards and move them across a calendar.
 Job cards are associated with defined types and can be tagged and filtered with defined labels.

 The app is built with Angular and Bootstrap, and was a quick frontend prototype presented at Strategik Pty Ltd.